victor-codes/lulu-blog/posts/getting-started-with-identity-and-access-management-iam-in-aws.md

 Many of these policies come in JSON format.
 For instance, identity-based policies are policies you attach to a user or role.
 Session policies are JSON policy documents attached when a user assumes a role, Resource-based policies are JSON documents you can attach to a resource, and SCPs are JSON policy documents that you attach to an Organization’s organizational unit.

+In AWS, IAM policies have a structure that consists of

+* Version — policy language version,
+* id — an optional identifier for the policy,
+* Statement — one or more statements that consist of `sid`, `effect`, `principal`, `action`, `resource`, `condition`.

+  * The `sid` is an optional identifier for the statement.
+  * `effect` determines whether the statement allows or denies access to the action.
+Its value is usually “Allow” or “Deny”.
+  * `principal` states the account, user or role to which this policy applies to.
+  * `action` is the list of actions that this policy allows or denies.
+  * `resource` is the list of resources to which the actions apply.
+  * `condition` is used to state the conditions for when this policy will take effect.

 A typical JSON policy in AWS looks like this;

 ```json